 But the 1798 find is no less a landmark for that as the drinks had to exist in society, otherwise the readership would not see the play on words; this is the point for present purposes.

 The 1806 reference, known for over a century, was in The Balance and Columbian Repository of Hudson, NY, reproduced above.

 David Wondrich, the American cocktails historian, found the 1803 reference mentioned by Brown, in a Vermont paper.
-That reference doesn’t mention alcohol, but probably it did connote an alcohol drink given the context – the drinker was taking it to assuage seemingly a hangover.
+That reference doesn’t mention alcohol, but probably it did connote an alcohol drink given the context: the drinker was taking it seemingly to assuage a hangover.
 Wondrich explains it all in this informative article last year in Saveur magazine.
-The article gives good general background to the etymology issue, and summarizes well the current state of knowledge.
+The article gives good general background on the etymology issue, and summarizes well the current state of knowledge.